* White House beer served on the campaign trail

 The White House Honey Ale started making appearances at White House events in 2011.

-Since colonial times, those occupying the Oval Office have been known to drink with a few presidential exceptions, including George W. Bush who swore off alcohol by the time he reached the White House.
+Those occupying the Oval Office have been known to drink, with a few presidential exceptions, including George W. Bush, who swore off alcohol by the time he reached the White House.

 Prohibition, when alcohol was illegal from 1920-1933, halted some of the fun.
 But even the White House was not completely dry; President Warren G. Harding snuck in an expansive collection of liquor to supply his famous cocktail parties.